Our terms and conditions

 4.4 Whilst Time Etc will follow the instructions in the Brief, Client acknowledges that it shall have no control over the manner in which, or the location at which, the Services shall be provided, nor the choice of tools and equipment by which the Services will be provided.

 4.5 Time Etc will use all reasonable endeavours to ensure that the Website is free from viruses, trojans, or other malware.

 4.6 Client acknowledges that the range of Services provided are neither unlimited nor fixed, and that Time Etc may without liability (i) refuse to accept any Brief; and (ii) increase or reduce the scope of the Services at any time.

 5.1 Time Etc is confident that it has exercised a reasonable level of due diligence in screening and selecting its Freelancers.
-But Time Etc undertakes a wide range of Services for a wide range of clients, using a wide range of Freelancers, on the basis of a wide variety of Briefs.
-The Services are provided by individual Freelancers, who are not employed in your business day to day, and who will inevitably have a subjective assessment of the best way to carry out the Brief.
+But Time Etc undertakes a wide range of Briefs for a wide range of clients, using a wide range of Freelancers,.
+Work on the Briefs is provided by Freelancers, who are not employed in your business day to day, and who will inevitably have a subjective assessment of the best way to carry out the Brief.
 Time Etc cannot and does not guarantee that all Work will be 100% error-free or comprehensive.

 5.2 Time Etc makes no warranty that:

 (a) the Services will meet the Client's requirements;